recent updates

 ENTERING THE USA

-As regards the Trump administration’s proposed travel/visa ban from over 40 countries (including Iran, Russia, Venezuela) has been indefinitely postponed, with no new date set.
-The State Department said Monday (03-31-25) it is continuing to work on the report that would serve as the basis for the anticipated visa restrictions but could not say when it would be ready.
+As regards the Trump administration’s proposed travel/visa ban from over 40 countries (including Iran, Russia, Venezuela) it has been indefinitely postponed, with no new date set.
+The State Department said on March 31 it is continuing to work on the report that would serve as the basis for the anticipated visa restrictions but could not say when it would be ready.

-One should not panic, especially if one has a proper O or P visa.
+DO NOT PANIC if you have a proper O or P visa.

 However, a couple suggestions when traveling here: